-By 2020, there are expected to be 44.7 million smart households in the U.S. alone.
-With the exponential growth of the smart home industry comes horror stories about hacked baby monitors and surveillance cameras and ever-increasing concerns about data breaches, digital privacy and identity theft.
-Smart home devices intend to provide a sense of security and comfort, but is it possible to use them without risks?
+In November 2020, there were about 47.38 million smart households in the U.S. That number is expected to grow to 77.05 million by 2025.
+With the smart home industry’s exponential growth comes horror stories about hacked baby monitors and surveillance cameras and ever-increasing concerns about data breaches, digital privacy, and identity theft.
+Smart home devices tend to provide a sense of security and comfort, but is it possible to use them without risks?
 We talked to the experts to better understand how to protect smart home products from hackers.

 All of them, cybersecurity experts are quick to emphasize.
-You may have heard smart home devices collectively referred to as the “Internet of Things” (IoT).
-Remembering the “I” in IoT can help you understand its vulnerabilities.
+You may have heard smart home devices collectively referred to as the "Internet of Things."
+Remembering the "I" in IoT can help you understand its vulnerabilities.

 "All of these smart devices are really networked computers in addition to what they traditionally are: refrigerators, light bulbs, televisions, cat litter boxes, dog feeders, cameras, garage door openers, door locks," explains Professor Ralph Russo, Director of Information Technology Programs at Tulane University.
 "Many of these continually collect data from embedded sensors.
 Malicious actors could gain access to your home network through your device if they can exploit an IoT device vulnerability."

 - Most vulnerable: Outdoor devices with embedded computers that support little or no security protocols.
-For example, garage door openers, wireless doorbells and smart sprinklers are all examples of devices that may be easily accessible to someone driving down the street with a computer or other Wi-Fi transmitter.
+For example, garage door openers, wireless doorbells and smart sprinklers are all examples of devices that may be easily accessible to someone driving down the street with a computer or other other wifi transmitter.

 - Second most vulnerable: "Inside-the-home devices that can be controlled through an app from a smartphone or PC such as smart bulbs, smart switches, security cameras, baby monitors, smart door locks, smart thermostats, and personal home assistants," says Dr. Anwar.
 "These devices rely on weak security tokens and may be hacked due to weaknesses in the communication protocols used, configuration settings or vulnerable entry-points left open by the vendor for maintenance."